LGBTQ Singaporeans welcome sex law repeal, decry marriage exclusion

 Reactions to Lee's Facebook post on repealing the law were mixed, with some lauding the move as a "bold step" while others said they were "saddened" by the decision.

-The constitution would need to be amended to shield the definition of marriage from further constitutional challenges, Lee said, a move that is likely to sail through parliament if undertaken as the ruling People's Action Party has a more than two-thirds majority.#photo1
+A move to amend the constitution will likely sail through parliament if undertaken as Lee's ruling People's Action Party has a more than two-thirds majority.#photo1

-It was unclear what the amendments would look like but the challenges to 377A largely revolved around a constitutional provision which guarantees citizens equality and equal protection under the law.
+It is unclear what the amendments would look like but the challenges to 377A largely revolved around a constitutional provision that guarantees citizens equality and equal protection under the law.

-The LGBTQ community said the repeal "is the first step on a long road towards full equality".

-But they opposed any further laws and constitutional changes to protect the traditional definition of marriage as they would promote unequal treatment.
+The LGBTQ community -- in a statement signed by more than 20 groups -- said they opposed to any further laws and constitutional changes to protect the traditional definition of marriage as doing so would promote unequal treatment.

-"We urge the government not to heed recent calls from religious conservatives to enshrine the definition of marriage into the constitution," more than 20 LGBTQ groups said in a joint statement late Sunday.
+"We urge the government not to heed recent calls from religious conservatives to enshrine the definition of marriage into the constitution," they said in the statement issued late Sunday.

 "Such a decision will undermine the secular character of our constitution, codify further discrimination into supreme law, and tie the hands of future parliaments."

-Tan, the activist, said: "I look forward to a future where we can hold our heads up high as equals in the eyes of the law instead of living as marginalised, second-class citizens in our own country."
+"It denigrates the worth of same-sex couples and denies them the rights that heterosexual couples enjoy and take for granted," he told AFP.

+This would include national policies such as those covering access to subsidised public housing and adoption rules -- which Lee said in Sunday's speech will continue to be available to couples based on the traditional definition.

-Maria Sjodin, executive director at US-based LGBTQ rights campaigner OutRight Action International, said the repeal would "hopefully also inspire the continued struggle across the world to remove the laws that hinder equality and respect for LGBTQ people everywhere".
+But Maria Sjodin, executive director at US-based LGBTQ rights group OutRight Action International said even the small step of the repeal could "hopefully also inspire the continued struggle across the world to remove the laws that hinder equality and respect for LGBTQ people everywhere".

 According to a 2020 report by the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA), homosexuality is prohibited in 69 countries, including 11 where it is punishable by death.